varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 [^asgo]: [An et al 2025](https://arxiv.org/pdf/2503.20762) *ASGO*

 Let's consider how Muon differs from a simpler optimizer, Stochastic Gradient Descent with Momentum (SGDM).
 SGDM updates parameters using an exponential moving average (EMA) of gradients and, at each step, nudges the weights a small distance in the opposite direction of that averaged gradient.
-Muon (MomentUm Orthogonalized by Newton-Schulz) takes this same gradient EMA but *orthogonalizes* it via a matrix-sign function before applying the update.
-Orthogonalization is a rich concept; for now, you can think of it as a special form of normalization that "rounds" the gradient [^rounding].
+Muon (**M**oment**u**m **o**rthogonalized by **N**ewton-**S**chulz) takes this same gradient EMA but *orthogonalizes* it via a matrix-sign function before applying the update.
+Orthogonalization is a rich concept; for now, you can think of it as a special form of normalization that "rounds" the gradient (see footnote).[^rounding]

 [^rounding]: Every matrix corresponds to an of ellipsoid-like transformation.
 Orthogonalization makes the underlying ellipsoid into perfect sphere.
 More formally, the spectral theorem tells us that any matrix transformation can be decomposed into a rotation/reflection + an ellipsoid transformation + a rotation/reflection.
 This is exactly what the singular value decomposition $A = U \Sigma V^{\intercal}$ is describing ($\Sigma$ is the ellipsoid transformation, $U$ and $V$ are unitary matrices). $\Sigma$ is a diagonal matrix, and its entries are called the singular values.
 A spherical transformation will have singular values all equal to $1$, and the its matrix will be orthogonal/semi-orthogonal (if it's rectangular).

-Adam (ADaptive Moment Estimation) also builds on SGDM, but in a different way.
+Adam (Adaptive moment estimation) also builds on SGDM, but in a different way.
 It keeps an EMA of the squared gradients for each parameter, and then forms a variance-corrected update by dividing the gradient EMA by this squared-gradient EMA.

 Variance correction is hypothesized to be useful in two distinct ways:
 1) Stochastic noise: At a fixed batch size, some features may be very noisy while other features will have high signal.
 Adaptivity allows noisier gradient estimates to get dampened, effectively giving each parameter its own adaptive learning rate.